Kitty Dukakis, wife of former governor and presidential candidate, dies at 88

 Dukakis and her future husband met while attending high school in Brookline, Massachusetts, a Boston suburb.
 He was dull and frugal; she was dramatic and fancy.
 He is Greek Orthodox; she was Jewish.

-Dukakis, who was divorced and had a 3-year-old son, married Dukakis in 1963, and they had two children, Andrea and Kara.
+Kitty Dukakis, who was divorced and had a 3-year-old son, married Michael Dukakis in 1963, and they had two children, Andrea and Kara.

 Dukakis, whose late father, Harry Ellis Dickson, was associate conductor of the Boston Symphony Orchestra, earned degrees in modern dance and broadcasting.